openstack/openstack-ansible/doc/source/install-guide/configure-ceilometer.rst

       compute1:
         ip: 172.20.236.110

-    # The infra nodes that the central agents will be running on
+    # The infra node that the central agents will be running on
     metering-infra_hosts:
       infra1:
         ip: 172.20.236.111
+      # Adding more than one host requires further configuration for ceilometer
+      # to work properly.
+See 'Configuring the hosts for an HA deployment' section.
       infra2:
         ip: 172.20.236.112
       infra3: